-Anthem of the Seas isn't a floating museum, but there is a variety of art in abundance.
+Anthem of the Seas isn't a floating museum, but there is art in abundance.
 For example, each elevator features an oversize graphic of an animal in drag.

 On the Royal Esplanade, we admired a shiny sculpture that reminded us of Anish Kapoor's "Cloud Gate"in Chicago.

-What delighted us the most were the kinetic artworks that morphed while one gazed at them.
-Some evoked the changing seasons; some were psychedelic; some were playful and humorous.
+What delights most are kinetic artworks that morph while one gazes at them.
+Some evoke the changing seasons; some were psychedelic; some were playful and humorous.
 Each time you encounter a new one that you haven't seen before, you'll want to share it with your cabin mate.

 Like most cruise ships, Anthem also maintains a small "art gallery" where framed pictures by less creative artists are for sale.Continue to 7 of 15 below.